t3-oss/create-t3-turbo/README.md

   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling
-  ├─ eslint
+  ├─ oxlint
-  │   └─ shared, fine-grained, eslint presets
+  │   └─ shared, fine-grained, oxlint presets
-  ├─ prettier
-  │   └─ shared prettier configuration
   ├─ tailwind
   │   └─ shared tailwind theme and configuration
   └─ typescript